 Study in Alternate Surroundings

-If a controlled set-up doesn’t work for you, bring changes to your environment.
-Make it more comfortable and conducive for studying either by sitting in a library, your airy balcony, or a coffee shop where the aroma of freshly brewed coffee stimulates your brain cells.
+If a controlled setup doesn’t work for you, bring changes to your environment.
+Make it more comfortable and conducive for studying either by sitting in a library, on your airy balcony, or at a coffee shop where the aroma of freshly brewed coffee stimulates your brain cells.
 Sometimes, all you need to learn better is a new space with fewer distractions or more stimulants.